History of Stephen King in Timeline

 11/22/63: A Novel

-1962: Enrollment at Lisbon High School
+1962: Entrance to Lisbon High School

 1965: First Independently Published Story

-1966: Enrollment at the University of Maine
+1966: Entrance to the University of Maine at Orono

-1967: First Professional Short Story Sale
+1967: Sale of First Professional Short Story

 June 1, 1970: Birth of Daughter Naomi

-On June 1, 1970, Stephen King's daughter Naomi was born.
+On June 1, 1970, Stephen King's daughter, Naomi, was born.

-1970: Graduation and Birth of Daughter Naomi
+1970: Graduation from the University of Maine and Birth of Daughter

-In 1970, Stephen King graduated with a Bachelor of Arts in English from the University of Maine, and his daughter Naomi Rachel was born that year.
+In 1970, Stephen King graduated from the University of Maine with a Bachelor of Arts in English, and his daughter Naomi Rachel was born.

-January 2, 1971: Marriage to Tabitha Spruce
+January 2, 1971: King Marries Tabitha Spruce

 1971: Marriage to Tabitha Spruce

-In 1971, Stephen King married Tabitha Spruce, a significant event in his personal life.
+In 1971, Stephen King married Tabitha Spruce.

-1971: Hired as English Teacher at Hampden Academy
+1971: Hired as an English Teacher

 June 4, 1972: Birth of Son Joseph

-On June 4, 1972, Stephen King's son Joseph Hillström King, who writes as Joe Hill, was born.
+On June 4, 1972, Stephen King's son, Joseph Hillström King, who writes as Joe Hill, was born.

 1974: Publication of Carrie